nuls-io/devsite/docs/Guide/g_create_node.md

 For the Mainnet, make sure to open the server ports  8001 and 8002.
 If these ports are not open, your node will not successfully communicate with the blockchain.

+## Step 1 - Use the Create Node checklist

+Use the Create Node Checklist inconjunction with this document.
+The checklist informs you about the requirements for the node creation, and provides a summary of the required steps.

-## Download Install Node Wallet
+## Step 2 - Download and Install the Node Wallet

 1. Download the zipped node wallet package (linux version, windows version) from [GitHub](https://github.com/nuls-io/nuls-v2/releases).
-For test download the beta version.
+Download the Testnet or Mainnet version.

 2. For linux:

 The installation does not require root.
+Asd per linux standards, it is recommended not to install as root.

-This example includes the creation of the user nuls.
+The following example includes the creation of the user nuls, and the installation as the user nuls.

  ```
 antares:~ # useradd -m -d /home/nuls nuls